Ravi Cabot-Conyers

-Ravi Cabot-Conyers (born February 12, 2011) is an American actor.
+Ravi Cabot-Conyers is an American actor.
 He starred in the Lucasfilm Ltd. series Star Wars: Skeleton Crew (2024), as well as the thriller Grassland, alongside Mía Maestro, Quincy Isaiah, and Jeff Kober.
-Cabot-Conyers is set to lead Jon Favreau's upcoming Disney+ series, Oswald the Lucky Rabbit.
+Cabot-Conyers is set to lead Jon Favreau's upcoming Disney+ series, Oswald.
+He earned an Emmy Award nomination for his work in Skeleton Crew.

-Early life

-Cabot-Conyers, who appeared in his first national commercial at the age of four, grew up in an artistic household.
-His mother is actress and acting coach Christina Cabot, best known for playing Major Kathleen Sparr in director Louis Leterrier’s The Incredible Hulk, and his grandfather is jazz musician Joe Cabot.

 Career

 In addition to Star Wars: Skeleton Crew, Cabot-Conyers' television work includes playing son to on-screen parents Rashida Jones and Kenya Barris on Netflix's single-camera comedy series, #blackAF.
 Other notable small screen performances for Cabot-Conyers include a guest star turn on FOX's The Resident as Jasper Barnett, and a recurring role as Leo, on CBS All Access' Tell Me a Story.

 In addition to Grassland, he has also starred alongside Glynn Turman in Stephanie Turner's Justine, which was acquired by Ava DuVernay's ARRAY, and aired on Netflix, and played grandson to acclaimed actor Bruce Dern in Tom Dolby's The Artist's Wife.

 Cabot-Conyers' animated résumé includes voicing the character Antonio Madrigal in Walt Disney Animation Studios' 2021 multi-award-winning film, Encanto.
 He reprised this role 2 years later in Walt Disney Animation Studios' Oscar-nominated short Once Upon a Studio.
 He can be heard voicing characters on several television programs, among them Dee & Friends in Oz, Firebuds, and Get Rolling with Otis.